okadash/chrootkit/README.md

 If you already have any contents inside `some_chrootdir`, they may be replaced with new libraries or executables (destructive action).
 Be sure to use new environment.

-You can compose the chroot into docker images, using `podify` command.
+You can compose the chroot into a docker image, using `podify` command.

 ```
 $ podify some_chrootdir mybc